wurdit/ffmpeg/README.md

 ## What's next?

 I plan on adding more documentation on how to find the raw URL of a YouTube or Twitch video using youtube-dl and downloading just a part of a video through ffmpeg instead of needing the entire thing.
 In one command, you can trim out the piece you need and save it to a local file.
+And also how to combine an image sequence into a GIF if you need to edit individual frames for some reason.

 I also want to add more output frames and gifs from the earlier steps.